The Art of the Bodega Sign

-In order to get a better sense of how these curbside canvases come to be, CityLab talked with some of the men who make them.
+How these curbside canvases came to be, according to the men who make them.

 New York City is covered in advertising, but nothing appeals so directly to the carnal desires of its denizens more than the tantalizing imagery adorning the exteriors of its corner markets and bodegas.